uf-mil/mil/perception/mil_mlp/README.md

 ```python
 pip2 install scikit-learn==0.18
 ```
+For formatting your pbtxt, look around online at COCO dataset labelmaps or any other from the official repo.
+You could also look into the NaviGator repo in perception/navigator_vision/datasets and check out our labelmaps there for reference.
+Note we don't use name and display name which you might find some data sets doing.
+We only use name.

 If you ran out of memory while training, you should reduce batch size or image size in the config file.